fbpx

 In addition to the impact on the Foundation and the public schools in Madison, Kathie hopes her gift provides a message to her children.
 “I want my children to know the importance of philanthropy” and why including charities in her estate plans was so important to her.
 More than any gift she may give, Kathie is proud of the example she’s set.
 “When my son Andy donates $50, I know it may not seem significant to everyone, but it’s significant to him.
 And that’s important.”

-To learn more about making a gift in your estate plan, please contact Melinda Heinritz at [email protected] about our newly launched Madison Public Schools Legacy Circle.
+To learn more about making a gift in your estate plan, please contact Melinda Heinritz at [email protected] about our Madison Public Schools Legacy Circle.

 Latest News